Qiskit/qiskit-serverless/CONTRIBUTING.md

 - `helm dependency build` for helm (Before running this command, make sure to check for helm configuration instructions specific to your selected project charts).
 -  `terraform init` for terraform.

-To set up a local development environment for the quantum-serverless components (including the gateway, repository, ray nodes, etc.) using the latest changes you've made, use `docker compose` or `podman-compose`.
+To set up a local development environment for the qiskit-serverless components (including the gateway, repository, ray nodes, etc.) using the latest changes you've made, use `docker compose` or `podman-compose`.

 To build the images, run the following command from the root directory: